-Answer: A Demonstrated Protocol for methanol fixation prior to Single Cell 3' sequencing can be found here: https://support.10xgenomics.com/single-cell-gene-expression/sample-prep/doc/demonstrated-protocol-methanol-fixation-of-cells-for-single-cell-rna-sequencing
+Answer: A Demonstrated Protocol for methanol fixation before Single Cell 3' sequencing can be found here: https://support.10xgenomics.com/single-cell-gene-expression/sample-prep/doc/demonstrated-protocol-methanol-fixation-of-cells-for-single-cell-rna-sequencing

-The protocol was demonstrated with Jurkat T lymphocytes, mouse embryonic brain cells, and human peripheral blood mononuclear cells (PMBCs).
+The protocol was demonstrated with Jurkat T lymphocytes, mouse embryonic brain cells, and human peripheral blood mononuclear cells (PBMCs).

 It is important to note that data quality from fixed samples may vary by sample type.
 Our protocol is expected to be compatible with many, but not all, cell or tissue types.
-Cell and tissue types that are particularly fragile and challenging to dissociate (e.g. organoids, biopsies, primary cancer cells, solid tissue) may require additional optimization to help to preserve the integrity of the transcriptome.
+Cell and tissue types that are particularly fragile and challenging to dissociate (e.g., organoids, biopsies, primary cancer cells, solid tissue) may require additional optimization to preserve the transcriptome's integrity.

 Best practices for performing methanol fixation:

-- Cell viability going into methanol fixation is still important (ideally >90%, but greater than 70% is okay).
+- Cell viability going into methanol fixation is still essential (ideally >90%, but greater than 70% is okay).

 - Finally, too much wash-resuspension buffer into the RT master mix may inhibit the RT enzyme.
 We recommend minimizing carryover as much as possible.